mlip-cmu/s2025/README.md

-# Machine Learning in Production (17-445/17-645/17-745) / AI Engineering (11-695)
+# Machine Learning in Production (17-445/17-645/17-745)

-### Spring 2024
+### Fall 2024

 <em>CMU course that covers how to build, deploy, assure, and maintain software products with machine-learned models.
 Includes the entire lifecycle from a prototype ML model to an entire system deployed in production.
-Covers also **responsible AI** (safety, security, fairness, explainability) and **MLOps**.
-The course is crosslisted both as **Machine Learning in Production** and **AI Engineering**.
-For earlier offerings see websites for [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020), [Fall 2020](https://ckaestne.github.io/seai/F2020/), [Spring 2021](https://ckaestne.github.io/seai/S2021/)  [Spring 2022](https://ckaestne.github.io/seai/S2022/),  [Fall 2022](https://ckaestne.github.io/seai/F2022/), and [Spring 2023](https://github.com/mlip-cmu/s2023).
-This Spring 2024 offering is designed for students with some data science experience (e.g., has taken a machine learning course, has used sklearn) and basic programming skills (e.g., basic Python programming with libraries, can navigate a Unix shell), but will not expect a software engineering background (i.e., experience with testing, requirements, architecture, process, or teams is not required).
+Covers also **responsible AI** (including safety, security, fairness, explainability) and **MLOps**.
+In the spring, the course is crosslisted both as **Machine Learning in Production** and **AI Engineering**.
+For earlier offerings see websites for [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020), [Fall 2020](https://ckaestne.github.io/seai/F2020/), [Spring 2021](https://ckaestne.github.io/seai/S2021/)  [Spring 2022](https://ckaestne.github.io/seai/S2022/),  [Fall 2022](https://ckaestne.github.io/seai/F2022/), [Spring 2023](https://github.com/mlip-cmu/s2023), and [Spring 2024](https://github.com/mlip-cmu/s2024).
+This Fall 2024 offering is designed for students with some data science experience (e.g., has taken a machine learning course, has used sklearn) and basic programming skills (e.g., basic Python programming with libraries, can navigate a Unix shell), but will not expect a software engineering background (i.e., experience with testing, requirements, architecture, process, or teams is not required).
 Going forward we expect to offer this course at least every spring semester and possibly some fall semesters (not summer semesters).</em>

 ---

-For researchers, educators, or others interested in this topic, we share all course material, including slides and assignments, under a creative commons license on GitHub (https://github.com/mlip-cmu) and have also published a [textbook](https://ckaestne.medium.com/machine-learning-in-production-book-overview-63be62393581) with chapters corresponding to almost every lecture.
+For researchers, educators, or others interested in this topic, we share all course material, including slides and assignments, under a creative commons license on GitHub (https://github.com/mlip-cmu) and have also published a [textbook](https://mlip-cmu.github.io/book/) with chapters corresponding to almost every lecture.
 A while ago we also wrote  an article describing the rationale and the initial design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
 Video recordings of the Summer 2020 offering are online on the [course page](https://ckaestne.github.io/seai/S2020/#course-content), though they are a bit outdated by now.
 We would be happy to see this course or a similar version taught at other universities.
 See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on research in this field.

 ## Course Description